 - Strained vendor relationships when upstream or downstream partners can’t deliver on time

-Addressing weather delays proactively is essential, especially when sudden transportation warnings, policy notices, or regional disruptions mirror the unpredictability of school closings.
-Recognizing the full cost of these delays is the first step toward improving your operations strategy.
+Addressing weather delays proactively is essential, especially when sudden transportation warnings, policy changes, or regional disruptions strike without notice.
+These unpredictable events can cause significant delivery delays in logistics, and recognizing their full operational cost is the first step toward building a stronger, more responsive strategy.

 Essential Weather Logistics Strategies for Year-Round Resilience

 Creating a resilient operation means being prepared before the weather hits.
-Weather logistics isn’t just about reacting to storms—it’s about creating systems that minimize downtime, improve visibility, and help your supply chain stay agile through every season.
-By building safeguards into your planning, you can keep your network moving even when conditions are unpredictable.
+Weather logistics isn’t just about reacting to storms—it’s about building systems that minimize downtime, reduce delivery delays in logistics, improve visibility, and keep your supply chain agile through every season.
+By embedding safeguards into your planning, you can keep your network moving even when conditions are unpredictable.

 To reduce your risk of disruption, apply these weather logistics strategies across your network: